yelmokht/nuclei-segmentation/README.md

 ## Models

-This application uses deep learning and convolutionnal neural networks (CNN) with tensorflow/keras library.
-A pretrained model for this challenge is available [here](https://drive.google.com/drive/folders/1u1wopGBqXz7Qn5MnICORHx81nz30mZhL?usp=sharing).
+This application utilizes deep learning and convolutionnal neural networks (CNN) with tensorflow/keras library.
+A pretrained model for this challenge is accessible [here](https://drive.google.com/drive/folders/1u1wopGBqXz7Qn5MnICORHx81nz30mZhL?usp=sharing).
 If you use the application, the model will automatically be downloaded in the `models` folder.
 You can also train a model inside the application using `Train a new model` feature but a GPU is recommended to function properly.
 Another option is to use Google Colab to train a model: you can use `nuclei.ipynb` available in the `notebook` folder.
 After training, the model and its history should normally be saved in your Google Drive.
 You can then insert them into the `models` folder following this structure:

 ```markdown
 models